 The Brazen Head

-Claims it is officially Ireland's oldest pub dating back to 1198 as an old coach house.
+Located just a short walk from many of Dublin's top attractions including the Guinness Storehouse, The Brazen Head claims it is officially Ireland's oldest pub dating back to 1198 as an old coach house.
 It is unclear how much of the old coach house is still intact today.
 Some of its more famous patrons in the past have included James Joyce, Brendan Behan and Jonathan Swift as well as such revolutionaries as Robert Emmet, Wolfe Tone, Daniel O'Connell and Michael Collins.

 Also lays claim to the title of Ireland's Oldest Pub.
 Established in 1611 as The King's Arms, Grace Neill's has been visited by "smugglers and pirates, sailors and soldiers.
 Fishermen and lifeboatmen, businessmen and rascals have all enjoyed a drink or two in the original snugs at the front of the bar."
 Grace Neill ran the pub from 1842 when her father bought it for her as a wedding present.
 She continued to do so until 1916 when she died at 98.
 She was renowned for her hospitality (and for smoking her clay pipe) and would often greet customers with a hug and kiss when they came in the door.